Primary and Secondary Traits

 Repute: 'Avoid popularity if you would have peace.'

 - Abraham Lincoln

-A sort of quirky statistic, this secondary trait measures the public acknowledgment or approval people have in their normal environment.
-Repute, then, is used to modify the reaction result characters receive when they interact with others (when such results are not determined in the course of regular role play).
+A quirky statistic, this secondary trait measures the public acknowledgment or approval people have in their normal environment.
+Repute, then, is used to modify the reaction result characters receive when they interact with others (when such results are not determined in the course of regular role-play).
 The trick is that a character may have two separate Repute traits.

 |2||'Local boy made good', neighborhood hooligans|

 |4||Beloved neighbors, local media, city-wide hooligans|

 |6||Local celebrities or politicians, national media|

 |10||National politicians, local heroes, low-rent villains|

 |20||Major hero, national leader or religious figure|

 |30||Nationwide hero, FBI's most wanted, war criminals|